GGC C2C Routes 11-20

 Hospitality

-The Saddleback Farm Shop, one-third of the way around the ride.
+The Saddleback Farm Shop, one-third of the way around the ride, was an ideal stop, but unfortunately closed in 2023.

 Hints